evothings/phonegap-estimotebeacons/documentation.md

 * Monitoring beacons (iOS and Android)
 * Ranging for beacons (iOS and Android)
-* Scanning for beacons using CoreBluetooth (iOS only)
+* Scanning for beacons using CoreBluetooth (iOS)
+* Ranging for nearables (Estimote Stickers)  (iOS)

 Scanning is similar to ranging but uses a different underlying implementation than ranging does.

-### Start and stop monitoring (iOS and Android)
+### Start and stop monitoring beacons (iOS and Android)

-    EstimoteBeacons.startMonitoringForRegion(
+    estimote.beacons.startMonitoringForRegion(
        region,
         successCallback,
         errorCallback)

-    EstimoteBeacons.stopMonitoringForRegion(
+    estimote.beacons.stopMonitoringForRegion(
         region,
         successCallback,
         errorCallback)

-### Start and stop ranging (iOS and Android)
+### Start and stop ranging beacons (iOS and Android)

-    EstimoteBeacons.startRangingBeaconsInRegion(
+    estimote.beacons.startRangingBeaconsInRegion(
         region,
         successCallback,
         errorCallback)

-    EstimoteBeacons.stopRangingBeaconsInRegion(
+    estimote.beacons.stopRangingBeaconsInRegion(
         region,
         successCallback,
         errorCallback)

-### Start and stop scanning (iOS only)
+### Start and stop scanning beacons (iOS only)

-    EstimoteBeacons.startEstimoteBeaconsDiscoveryForRegion(
+    estimote.beacons.startEstimoteBeaconsDiscoveryForRegion(
         region,
         successCallback,
         errorCallback)

-    EstimoteBeacons.stopEstimoteBeaconDiscovery(
+    estimote.beacons.stopEstimoteBeaconDiscovery(
         region,
         successCallback,
 		errorCallback)

+### Start and stop ranging nearables (iOS only)

+    estimote.nearables.startRangingForType(
+		estimote.nearables.ESTNearableTypeAll,
+        successCallback,
+        errorCallback)

+    estimote.nearables.stopRangingForType(
+		estimote.nearables.ESTNearableTypeAll,
+        successCallback,
+    	errorCallback)

+	// Stop all ongoing nearable ranging
+    estimote.nearables.stopRanging()

 ### iOS 8 considerations

-On iOS 8 your app should ask for permission to use location services (required for monitoring and ranging - on Android and iOS 7 this does nothing):
+On iOS 8 your app should ask for permission to use location services (required for monitoring and ranging on iOS 8 - on Android and iOS 7 this function does nothing):

-    EstimoteBeacons.requestAlwaysAuthorization(
+    estimote.beacons.requestAlwaysAuthorization(
         successCallback,
         errorCallback)

+Note that this is not needed for the Nearables API (Estimote Stickers).

 ## How to access beacon data

 When you use ranging or scanning, you have access to a variety of beacon properties.
 Different properties are available depending on whether ranging or scanning is used.
 (Note that during monitoring you don’t get data for individual beacons, rather you get data about regions entered and exited.)

-### Properties available on iOS
+### Beacon properties available on iOS

 Properties available both during ranging and scanning:

 * major - major value of the beacon
 * minor - minor value of the beacon
-* color - one of EstimoteBeacons.BeaconColorUnknown, EstimoteBeacons.BeaconColorMint, EstimoteBeacons.BeaconColorIce, EstimoteBeacons.BeaconColorBlueberry, EstimoteBeacons.BeaconColorWhite, EstimoteBeacons.BeaconColorTransparent
+* color - one of estimote.beacons.BeaconColorUnknown, estimote.beacons.BeaconColorMint, estimote.beacons.BeaconColorIce, estimote.beacons.BeaconColorBlueberry, estimote.beacons.BeaconColorWhite, estimote.beacons.BeaconColorTransparent
 * rssi - number representing the Received Signal Strength Indication

-Properties available only when ranging:
+Beacon properties available only when ranging:

 * proximityUUID - UUID of the beacon
 * distance - estimated distance from the beacon in meters
-* proximity - one of EstimoteBeacons.ProximityUnknown, EstimoteBeacons.ProximityImmediate, EstimoteBeacons.ProximityNear, EstimoteBeacons.ProximityFar
+* proximity - one of estimote.beacons.ProximityUnknown, estimote.beacons.ProximityImmediate, estimote.beacons.ProximityNear, estimote.beacons.ProximityFar

-Properties available only when scanning:
+Beacon properties available only when scanning:

 * macAddress
 * measuredPower